Cheltenham Interactive LTD

 Clear enough to understand quickly, practical enough to actually be useful

 No complicated delivery theatre.
-Most Moodle work starts with understanding the setup, sorting the priority, and getting on with the right change.
+Most Moodle LMS work starts with understanding the setup, sorting the priority, and getting on with the right change.

 01